shawnduong/shawnduong/README.md

   - [EECS 262](https://github.com/shawnduong/eecs262): my source code for the experiments and research as a part of my "Comparison of Data Dissemination Protocols in Multi-hop Wireless Sensor Networks" paper.
   - [Hack the Planet HM VIII](https://github.com/shawnduong/Hack-the-Planet-hm8): source files for the "Hack the Planet!" event at HackMerced VIII.
   - [Notion Finances Visualized](https://github.com/shawnduong/notion-finances-visualized): data visualization scripts for my Notion finance tracker template.
+  - [saarCTF 2023](https://github.com/shawnduong/saarctf-2023): attack and defense script codebase for team "One Big Eyeball" at saarCTF 2023.
 - Archived
   - [HackerPass](https://github.com/shawnduong/HackerPass): an RFID-based authentication system for large events such as hackathons.
 Rebranded as [Badger](https://badger.shawnd.xyz/).
   - [Rufus Botcat](https://github.com/shawnduong/rufus-botcat): a Discord bot that helps UC Merced students register for their classes by alerting them when seats open up.